 - Philippa Friary, Speech Science nominee

-- Dr Simone Rodda, Member of the Board of Studies for BHSc
+- Andrew Lynch, Member of the Board of Studies for BHSc

 - Louise Carrucan-Wood, Member of Board of Studies in the School of Nursing